The following Commission on Accreditation (COA) decisions are adverse actions and are eligible for appeal.

 - Initiate withdrawal of Accredited Status

 Programs may challenge an adverse decision if, in the opinion of the program, the COA’s decision is arbitrary, capricious, or violates procedures.
-The program’s written request to the director of OSWA must be made within 30 days following its receipt of notice of the adverse action (all adverse decision letters are certified).
+The program’s written request to the CSWE Executive Director of Accreditation must be made within 30 days following its receipt of notice of the adverse action.

 A request for reconsideration must relate to the conditions that existed in the program at the time of the COA’s adverse action and state specific reasons why the reconsideration should be granted.

-When reconsideration is requested, the director of OSWA sets the date and time for the hearing and appoints a reconsideration committee of three commissioners.
-The program may send, at its own expense, the program’s chief administrator, program faculty members, and representatives from the institution.
+When reconsideration is requested, the Executive Director of Accreditation sets the date and time for a hearing and appoints a reconsideration committee of three commissioners.
+Reconsiderations hearings may be virtual or in-person, as determined by the Executive Director of Accreditation.
+In the event of an in-person hearing, the program may send, at its own expense, the program’s chief administrator, program faculty, and representatives from the institution.
+The social work program’s chief administrator is required to attend reconsideration hearing meetings.
 Legal counsel, students, or other interested parties are not permitted to attend.